bryb31/speech-diarization/READ_ME.md

 Once you have installed and activated WSL an Ubuntu terminal will open running a virtual machine on your windows computer.

-This is seperate from your normal runtime and acts a little like a virtual environment (see below) but with more system access.
+This is separate from your normal runtime and acts a little like a virtual environment (see below) but with more system access.
 This allows you to run linux commands instead of dos.

 As a result, you may need to mount your C drive or copy data files into WSL to be able to act on them.